 Saucony Kinvara 7

 The PowerGrid technology gives exceptional cushioning to your feet and it is combined with Powerfoam, which also gives cushioning and stability.
-A high level of cushioning in this model protects the heel and plantar fascia and offers stability.
+A high level of cushioning in this model protects the heel and offers stability.
 It means that the foot stays in the neutral position when you run.

 The insole of the shoe is removable and it has anti-microbial and moisture-absorbing properties, so you enjoy a comfortable and dry environment.